Bruno-cj/Final_Project/README.md

 ## **3.2 Six-Channel Network (6-Net)**
 ### The authors devised a novel way to implement the user scribbles that correct the segmentation as inputs into a six-channel NN.
 I implemented this same NN while omitting once again the penultimate CRF.
 This NN is identical to that described above but with an additional three "color" channels.
 These three are: an initial target segmentation and two geodesic mappings of the FG and BG corrections.
 The former comes from the three-channel net but I opted to also allow the use of the probability mapping or min-cut mapping as well.
 This is justified since my 3-Net is not mature and was constantly being re-trained from scratch.
 The goal was to achieve a good target segmentation for each image.

 ### The geodesic mappings are generated from the corrections to the segmentation made by the user.
-The user makes a scribble to include a foreground element omitted by 3-Net.
+The user makes a scribble to include a FG element tagged by 3-Net as BG.
+The minimum geodesic distance from any given pixel to the FG scribble is found and assigned as its "color".
+This produces a grayscale image where the points closest in geodesic distance to the scribble are black and those farther are paler.
+The geodesic distance is the distance as determined by a particular edge weight.
+In this case, the absolute difference in pixel intensity between neighbors.
+The use of geodesic distance rather than euclidian distance favors clustering of pixels with a common intensity even though they may be physically distant.

+## 4. Implementation